chrissoria/llm-web-research/README.md

 4. **Step 4 - Structured Output** (no web search): Format the final answer as strict JSON with binary confidence scoring.

-### Binary Confidence Scoring
+### Internal Confidence Scoring

-Unlike traditional 0-5 or 0-100 confidence scales that create false granularity, FoVe uses **binary confidence (0 or 1)**:
+Internally, FoVe uses **binary confidence scoring (0 or 1)** to make decisions:

 - **1** = The answer has been verified, applies to a uniquely identified entity, and no contradicting information was found
 - **0** = Any doubt exists, including ambiguity, conflicting sources, or uncertainty about which entity is being discussed

+When confidence is 0, the answer is automatically set to "Information unclear" rather than returning a potentially wrong answer.
 This binary approach forces the system to make a clear decision: either we're confident enough to stand behind this answer, or we're not.

 ### Early Exit Strategy